ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-4-2.md

-Chapter 3: Fostering a Positive Workplace Culture: Techniques for Building a Positive Workplace Culture
+Techniques for Building a Positive Workplace Culture
 =======================================================================================================

 Creating a positive workplace culture is essential for purposeful and passionate leadership.
 A positive work environment can inspire motivation, engagement, and productivity among team members.
 In this chapter, we'll explore techniques for building a positive workplace culture.